rackerlabs/rackspace-how-to/content/general/encryption-fundamentals.md

 symmetric ciphers, so we won't discuss them all.
 Additionally, due to their complexity, we won't go into formal detail of how they work as we did with alphabetic ciphers.
-Instead, I'll include references to online articles that describe how these ciphers work in exhausting details.
+Instead, I'll include references to online articles that describe how these ciphers work in exhausting detail.

 Perhaps the most well-understood of all symmetric ciphers is DES (and it's close cousin, 3DES), but it's no longer considered cryptographically strong.
 Most symmetric encryption today is handled by Rjindael/AES.
 Other popular symmetric ciphers are Blowfish, Twofish, RC4, and IDEA.
 Of these, AES and Twofish are the strongest.
-The vast majority of raw Internet traffic today is encrypted utilizing symmetric keys and the AES cipher.
+The vast majority of encrypted Internet traffic today utilizes symmetric keys and the AES cipher.

 Symmetric key ciphers suffer from one universal and enormous limitation